bids-standard/bids-specification/src/99-appendices/03-hed.md

 write annotations during the experiment, and these MAY also be placed in the `HED` column of the `events.tsv` file.

-Tools that assemble the full annotation for events treat do not distinguish between HED annotations extracted from `_events.json` sidecars and those appearing in the `HED` column of `_events.tsv` files.
+Dedicated HED tools that assemble the full annotation for events treat MUST not distinguish between HED annotations extracted from `_events.json` sidecars and those appearing in the `HED` column of `_events.tsv` files.
 The HED strings from all sources are concatenated to form the final